Velorama

 The Velorama (Nationaal Fietsmuseum Velorama) is the only bicycle museum in the Netherlands.
-It is located at the Waalkade in the city of Nijmegen.
+It is located along the Waal River in the city of Nijmegen.

 The museum was founded in 1981 from the private collection of G.F.
 Moed.
-In three storeys it shows about 250 exhibits from nearly two centuries.
-The Velorama owns a large collection of bicycle literature and also preserves the historic archive of the Dutch bicycle manufacturer Gazelle.
+It exhibits more than 250 bicycles manufactured from the 19th century up to the present day, focusing on older models.
+The Velorama owns a large collection of bicycle literature and also preserves the historical archive of the Dutch bicycle manufacturer Gazelle.

+Despite the prominence of bicycles in Dutch traffic policies and everyday transportation, The Velorama receives no government funding, which is unusual for museums in the Netherlands.